 - Car payments

-- In the saddest of cases, end-of-life and funeral support when a cure is not to be found.
+- In the saddest of cases, end-of-life and funeral support.

 The Foundation additionally has a Holiday Giving Program that helps families enjoy the holidays despite their cancer battle.
 Funds to each family offset unmet year-end expenses, help families buy gifts for their children, and allow families to enjoy a holiday meal and celebration together, away from the rigors of their child’s cancer treatment.